CharlieBee3/Personal-Website/README.md

 # Personal-Website
 Goal: Create a personal website to display my AI and Trading project portfolio

-Design: a basic layout with a landing page that has an svg photo of me with an etch-a-sketch layout that dissolves in a list of projects, each with a hyperlink to the github repo with a picture where relevant
+Design: Basic layout with a landing page that has an svg photo with an etch-a-sketch animation that dissolves to reveal the list of projects, each with a hyperlink to the github repo with a picture where relevant, with an about me tab linked on the side.

 # Built With
 Frameworks/libraries used